Creating pathways for future Broncos

 Announcements

-We are pleased to welcome Isaac Rubin to the Office of Pre-College Programming as the Pre-College Coordinator and Upward Bound Administrative Assistant.
+We are pleased to welcome Shawn Gleason to the Office of Pre-College Programming as the Pre-College Tutor Coordinator and Upward Bound Administrative Assistant.
 If you see him around campus, give him a warm welcome!

-1. Register your youth outreach program through the Office of Pre-College Programming’s website at https://wmich.edu/precollege/programregistration.
+- Register each youth outreach program through the Office of Pre-College Programming’s website at https://wmich.edu/precollege/programregistration.
 WMU’s Minors on Campus Policy requires ALL programs to review their information annually through this website and update, as necessary.
-You must renew your annual registration at least 30 days prior to your program but preferably sooner.

-Type = Do NOT leave blank select most appropriate option for your program
+- Type = Summer Camp (Do NOT leave blank; select most appropriate option for the program if it is not a summer camp).

-1. New this Fall - For those renting space either for cost or no cost to groups outside of WMU who are serving youth, please make sure you utilize the specific contract from the Office of Legal Affairs Risk and Compliance.
+- NEW this year for all pre-college programs - For those renting space either for cost or no cost to groups outside of WMU who are serving youth, please make sure to utilize the Facility Use Agreement from the Office of Legal Affairs, Risk, and Compliance.
 This contract will include a statement requiring outside WMU groups working with youth to comply with WMU's Minors on Campus Policy as well as other specific requirements that are needed for groups working with youth.
+The contract should follow normal contract procedures for review and signature.

-5. The Pre-College Webpage https://wmich.edu/precollege/policies/minors-on-campus has many great resources, including sample consent forms and checklists for creating a youth outreach program.
+- Our Pre-College Website https://wmich.edu/precollege/policies/minors-on-campus has many great resources, such as sample consent forms and checklists for creating a youth outreach program.

-For more information on in-person summer camps or any of the processes outlined above, please contact the Office of Pre-College Programming at 269-387-2773, or via email at erika.carr@wmich.edu.
-Additional information on youth outreach, including sample required forms for pre-college programs is available on the website at: wmich.edu/precollege.
+For more information on in-person summer camps or any of the processes outlined above, please contact the Office of Pre-College Programming at 269-387-2773 or via email at erika.carr@wmich.edu.
+Additional information on youth outreach, including sample required forms for summer camps, is available on the website at: wmich.edu/precollege.
 Thank you for your time; I appreciate your continued support of pre-college youth outreach.

 Sincerely,